🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 # git init

-# initialize DVC
+# Initialize DVC

 # dvc init

-# .dvc/config file created
+# The .dvc/config file is created

 # git add .dvc .dvcignore